 The next companion recruitment and training dates are:

-• Application deadline: 15 July 2023
+• Application deadline: 1st March 2024

-• Interviews (via Zoom): 10-26 July 2023
+• Interviews (via Zoom): 28 Feb-20 March 2024

-Weekend workshops:
+Weekend Workshops:

-• 8 & 9 September (full days)* (Just Birth Companions and Birth & Pregnancy Companions)
+* (Just Birth Companions and Birth & Pregnancy Companions)

-Online Peer Supervision:
+Online Supervision:

 Please note that we only have 15 spaces for each companion training round and these do fill up quickly.
 If you are not successful for one round of applications, you are welcome to apply to the next.